starlightng/kops-kubernetes-cluster-setup-aws/README.md

 # Setting up Kubernetes (K8s) Cluster on AWS Using KOPS

-1.kops is a software use to create production ready k8s cluster in a cloud provider like AWS.
+1.kops is a software used to create production ready k8s cluster in a cloud provider like AWS.

 2. kOPS SUPPORTS MULTIPLE CLOUD PROVIDERS